 Another interesting novelty is the exhibition È degli angeli un sorriso, questo lago, il verde, i fior – L’Incanto Musicale del Lago di Como, set up from 26 June to 31 August at the Museo del Paesaggio del Lago di Como at Villa Mainona in Tremezzo.
 Curated by Paola Colombo in collaboration with a large pool of public institutions and private collections, the exhibition documents the importance that some villas and resorts had in the cultural scene of the nineteenth and twentieth centuries as important musical salons.
 Original documents will be exhibited, including scores, letters, autographs, costumes – witnesses of illustrious presences on the lake, such as Gioachino Rossini, Giuseppe Verdi, Vincenzo Bellini, Giuditta Pasta, Maria Taglioni, Tito and Giulio Ricordi, Artur Schnabel.

-The orchestral formation born within the Festival continues its path, which last year debuted as LacMus Ensemble, to become now the LacMus Festival Orchestra, a team of excellence that brings together professionals and young talent from orchestras around the world, from the Dallas Symphony Orchestra, which includes the first violin Gary Levinson at the Royal Academy of London, from the Conservatory of Amsterdam to the Arena of Verona, from the RAI National Orchestra of Turin to the Verdi of Milan.
+The orchestral formation was born within the Festival and continues its path, which last year debuted as LacMus Ensemble, to become now the LacMus Festival Orchestra, a team of excellence that brings together professionals and young talent from orchestras around the world, from the Dallas Symphony Orchestra, which includes the first violin Gary Levinson at the Royal Academy of London, from the Conservatory of Amsterdam to the Arena of Verona, from the RAI National Orchestra of Turin to the Verdi of Milan.

 New locations have been added to those already experimented in the two previous editions: in addition to The Comacina Island, this year there will also be the Anglican Church of the Ascension of Cadenabbia.